 There are several reasons for the BJP’s fall from grace in Delhi, a city-state fed up with rampant corruption, boorish street culture and vanishing regard for human dignity.
-The party had been in power at the centre for eight months, but there was hardly anything to show on the ground except Modi’s high-profile engagements with foreign leaders and rock-show like performances in New York’s Madison Square Garden and Sydney’s Olympic Park.“It was a much-needed slap (for Modi and Shah),” said one long-time RSS member.
+The party had been in power at the centre for eight months, but there was hardly anything to show on the ground except Modi’s high-profile engagements with foreign leaders and rock-show like performances in New York’s Madison Square Garden and Sydney’s Olympic Park.

 In November and December last year, many areas in Delhi such as Trilokpuri and Bawana were gripped by communal tensions as low-intensity riots broke out.
 Several churches were attacked; one just five days before polling day.
 Many voters suspected ultra right-wing Hindus to be behind the attacks and communal provocations.

 But perhaps the biggest mistakes the BJP made were in its election strategy.
 Here are the three colossal blunders made by the party:

 First, it declared a chief ministerial candidate too late.
 And when it did, its choice Kiran Bedi, a former police officer and Kejriwal’s one-time fellow activist with an abrasive style of functioning, was hardly cut out for politics.
 She was widely seen as a shield to take the flak and protect Modi in case the party lost.